Clearer thinking through writing.

 Person writing on paper at a wooden table with a pen, next to a notebook and a coffee cup.

-I integrate mindfulness tools with writing strategies to help create a calm and safe writing space for you.
+I integrate mindfulness techniques with writing strategies to help create a calm and safe writing space for you.
 The benefits of paying attention to your sensations, feelings, and thoughts in the here and now may include:

 • lowering stress